 4 From Mount Hor they set out by the way to the Red Sea, to go round the land of Edom.
 And the people became impatient on the way.
 5 The people spoke against God and against Moses, “Why have you brought us up out of Egypt to die in the wilderness?
 For there is no food and no water, and we loathe this worthless food.”
 6 Then the Lord sent fiery serpents among the people, and they bit the people, so that many people of Israel died.
 7 And the people came to Moses and said, “We have sinned, for we have spoken against the Lord and against you.
 Pray to the Lord, that he take away the serpents from us.”
 So Moses prayed for the people.
 8 And the Lord said to Moses, “Make a fiery serpent and set it on a pole, and everyone who is bitten, when he sees it, shall live.”
 9 So Moses made a BRONZE serpent and set it on a pole.
 And if a serpent bit anyone, he would look at the bronze serpent and live.”

-And was it a coincidence that I come across all of these reminders of God’s righteous judgment, and dealings with sin on the very morning that the SCOTUS decision was announced?
+And was it a coincidence that I come across all of these reminders of God’s righteous judgment, and dealings with sin on the very morning that the SCOTUS decision to legalise gay marriage was announced?
 The timing was interesting, to say the least.
 But just as Romans 1 speaks of the sinfulness of homosexual acts, Romans 2 also warns us all not to put ourselves in the position of judge, as if we were without sin.
 It is our own sin that should preoccupy our minds, not that of others.
 God is the judge, not us, and Yeshua will come back to judge us all, his bronze feet will once again stand on the Mount of Olives, and we need to be clean and ready for that – not sitting in his judgment seat.

 There is a great deal of sin abounding in every direction, both inside and outside of the body of Messiah.
 As many people are rightly saying, hetrosexual couples are also doing a great job of destroying marriage in far greater numbers.
 But this ruling has cut to the very core of God’s heart and plan for humanity.
 He created us to love and for love – the Bible starts with a wedding and ends with a wedding, because this is the picture that God gives us about the whole meaning of our existence.
 Yeshua as the bridegroom and his people as his bride.
 As Paul writes, marriage is a mystery that speaks of this love and looks forward to our complete union with him in eternity.
 Earthly marriage between the masculine and feminine is a huge signpost to this eternal and earth-shattering truth, just as parenthood can teach us so much about God’s great love for us.
 The Supreme Court decision grieves God, not because he hates gay people but rather the opposite – he LOVES gay people and all sinners, and the Supreme Court has moved the signpost which will lead people in the wrong direction – and away from God.